Beats Studio Buds outpace AirPods and Galaxy Buds with a bevy of great features | CNN Underscored

 Ear hooks out and a slim top-like design in

 The most accurate way to describe the Studio Buds is tiny and comfortable.
 Beats’ previous true wireless option is the Powerbeats Pro — earbuds complete with ear hooks that offer a sturdier build that isn’t pocketable.
-The Studio Buds slim things down with a design more reminiscent of widely popular earbuds like the Galaxy Buds Plus, Jabra Elite 75T and Echo Buds.
+The Studio Buds slim things down with a design more reminiscent of widely popular earbuds like the Galaxy Buds Plus, Jabra Elite 75t and Echo Buds.

 Where things get interesting is what they look like and how you place them in your ear, as you almost have to rotate them to lock them into place.
 The earbuds themselves have a rectangular wedge that sticks out of your ear, and it’s a slight slant with a glossy finish that features a “b” logo.
 Thanks to this design, you can easily grab hold of Studio Buds, both to take out of the case or your ears.
 The main hull of Studio Buds fits in our ear nicely, with the ear tip portion extending into the ear canal.

 Beats is still not offering a software feature to help you see if the fit is correct.
 AirPods Pro, Galaxy Buds, Echo Buds and even the Sony WF-1000XM4 all offer this, but Beats leaves it up to you.
-We’d recommend trying all the included sizes until you find the one that fits right — kind of a modern-day goldilocks journey.
+We’d recommend trying all the included sizes until you find the one that fits right — kind of a modern-day Goldilocks journey.

 The ear tips are color-matched to the color of Studio Buds.
 The ear tips themselves, though, aren’t color-coded for size, a new approach that we’ve seen from Sony and Amazon recently.
 Studio Buds come in a fiery red, black or white.
-We’ve been testing the former, and it’s an excellent way to show some personality.
+We’ve been testing the red, and it’s an excellent way to show some personality.

 Studio Buds are extremely comfortable in our ears and didn’t apply an extreme amount of pressure in our ear canal.
-They are smaller than the diameter of a quarter and each weigh in at 5.1-grams.
+They are smaller than the diameter of a quarter and each weigh in at 5.1 grams.
 We could comfortably wear these throughout the working day, in stationary positions and while walking around.
 We didn’t encounter any issues with them staying in our ears.
 You can also use these for workouts or even in rainy weather conditions.
 These earbuds feature an IPX4 resistance rating.

-Let’s be real — Powerbeats Pro had a massive case.
-IF you could fit it in your pants pocket, it made quite the bulge and just frankly wasn’t pocket friendly.
+Let’s be real: Powerbeats Pro had a massive case.
+If you could fit it in your pants pocket, it made quite the bulge and just frankly wasn’t pocket-friendly.
 They had long battery life, so many times we’d opt to not bring the charging case along.
 Studio Buds have a much more compact case that’s only slightly larger than that of the AirPods Pro.
-It is bigger than Echo Buds or the super compact Sony WF-1000XM4.
-Studio Buds magnetically lock into their respective charging slots and there’s a LED indicator (along with a “b” logo) on the front.
-The bottom of the case features a USB-C port which you’ll need to use for charging.
+It is bigger than Echo Buds or the super-compact Sony WF-1000XM4.
+Studio Buds magnetically lock into their respective charging slots, and there’s an LED indicator (along with a “b” logo) on the front.
+The bottom of the case features a USB-C port, which you’ll need to use for charging.
 There’s no wireless charging here, though, and that’s disappointing.

 Balanced sound that scales when needed

-The Studio Buds deliver a modern day interpretation of the signature Beats sound, which once emphasized bass but has become more balanced in recent years.
+The Studio Buds deliver a modern-day interpretation of the signature Beats sound, which once emphasized bass but has become more balanced in recent years.
 The result is an energetic mix with a wide soundstage that works across every genre we threw at them.

-In Olivia Rodrigo’s “Good 4 u,” the opening bass synth is robust and Studio Buds don’t end up crackling between the low and even lower audio wave.
+In Olivia Rodrigo’s “Good 4 U,” the opening bass synth is robust, and Studio Buds don’t end up crackling between the low and even lower audio wave.
 Furthermore, when vocals get overlaid with a snare drum and a mix of electronic sounds, Studio Buds let each instrument come through with a big wall-of-sound effect.
-Nothing gets lost in the mix and the sound is really crisp.
+Nothing gets lost in the mix, and the sound is really crisp.

 That’s a pop-punk track, but what about classic rock?
-In “Last to Die” by Bruce Springsteen, the opening violins and guitars come through with no loss of clarity and Studio Buds deliver a strong clash when the remaining instruments (guitar, drums, saxophone, piano and vocals) come together.
+In “Last to Die” by Bruce Springsteen, the opening violins and guitars come through with no loss of clarity, and Studio Buds deliver a strong clash when the remaining instruments (guitar, drums, saxophone, piano and vocals) come together.
 It’s also a good example of how a stereo mix on Studio Buds can still deliver proper echo within a track without resulting in a messy mix.

 Studio Buds can still push out a lot of sound for a relatively small earbud.
-And while the umph or forcefulness is a bit less than Powerbeats Pro, it’s a similar overall mix.
-In our conversation, Todd Parker — head of acoustics at Beats — shared with us that there’s an 8.2-millimeter speaker deck inside Studio Buds which is about half the size of Powerbeats Pro.
+And while the oomph or forcefulness is a bit less than Powerbeats Pro, it’s a similar overall mix.
+In our conversation with Todd Parker, head of acoustics at Beats, he shared with us that there’s an 8.2-millimeter speaker deck inside Studio Buds, which is about half the size of Powerbeats Pro.
 The team set out on a goal to still produce a sound that is just as good as any other product that Beats has produced.
-Given the smaller size of Studio Buds, Beats also opted for a vent which helps to reduce pressure in ear.
+Given the smaller size of Studio Buds, Beats also opted for a vent that helps to reduce pressure in your ear.

 “We’re always striving for a balanced tonality.
 I’m a believer that music sounds best on a playback device that was made during that time,” says Parker.

 “It needs to be energetic.
 You want to put those headphones on, you’re putting them on for whatever that reason is, but you want the emotion and the energy of that music when you’re looking forward to be able to transcend through the headphone,” Parker continues.
-Beats are known for a forceful wall of sound approach that we’ve called powerful in the past.
+Beats are known for a forceful wall-of-sound approach that we’ve called powerful in the past.

-We especially liked Powerbeats Pro for workouts as they can pump you up within a moment, and Studio Buds are following nicely in that legacy based on our testing.
+We especially liked Powerbeats Pro for workouts, as they can pump you up within a moment, and Studio Buds are following nicely in that legacy based on our testing.
 Our main qualm here is that there’s no way to customize the EQ or mix.
 Echo Buds offer this and Sony’s WF-1000XM4 take it further with precise controls on a digital soundboard.

-Active Noise Cancellation on Studio Buds is a pretty strong, especially when it comes to blocking out loud bangs, traffic noise and an HVAC or AC blower.
+ANC on Studio Buds is pretty strong, especially when it comes to blocking out loud bangs, traffic noise and an HVAC or AC blower.
 In our testing, with music playing, the Buds can reduce those sounds to relatively low hums.
 However, these can’t fully block them out unless you raise the music.
-For the company’s first ANC approach with a custom chip, Beats did an admirable job but these don’t achieve the levels of AirPods Pro or Galaxy Buds Pro.
+For the company’s first ANC approach with a custom chip, Beats did an admirable job, but these don’t achieve the levels of AirPods Pro or Galaxy Buds Pro.
 They’re closer to the Echo Buds, but those do a bit better.

 The track record gets better with Transparency, a mode that allows some of the environmental noise in.
 We use it to help get our bearings when listening to music outside or when we want some ambient noise in the mix.
 It’s quite good on Studio Buds, reminding us of the performance on Solo Pro.

 For $150, it’s a good experience but not a stellar one.
-We’re hoping Beats might be able to issue some updates to improve ANC as these do feature a 5 microphone array and the chip for blocking out noise.
+We’re hoping Beats might be able to issue some updates to improve ANC, as these do feature a five-microphone array and the chip for blocking out noise.

 Spatial Audio with Apple Music is super impressive

-If you are using Apple Music, on an Apple device, Studio Buds can take advantage of Spatial Audio and Dolby Atmos tracks.
-As Parker described it, “You’re taking an out of the head experience and trying to put it in your head.
+If you’re using Apple Music on an Apple device, Studio Buds can take advantage of Spatial Audio and Dolby Atmos tracks.
+As Parker describes it, “You’re taking an out-of-the-head experience and trying to put it in your head.
 By definition of physics, you’re tricking the brain to think that you’ve more dimension when it’s really coming from left, right.”
 With mixing for Spatial Audio it’s all about placing the elements of track to create an experience that has more depth to it.

-With a track like “Down On The Corner” by Creedence Clearwater Revival, the mixing gives instruments more separation.
+With a track like “Down on the Corner” by Creedence Clearwater Revival, the mixing gives instruments more separation.
 The shaker is spotlighted on the left side, while the drums and bass tones sit on the right and center.
-It’s just a more immersive experience, that in our view makes music a bit more enjoyable at times.
+It’s just a more immersive experience that in our view makes music a bit more enjoyable at times.
 It’s not just a classic left and right experience.
-StudioBuds will not support head tracking since they don’t have the hardware onboard, but Spatial Audio doesn’t support this on Apple Music until the fall.
+StudioBuds will not support head tracking since they don’t have the hardware on board, but Spatial Audio doesn’t support this on Apple Music until the fall.

 That’s just one example; Apple Music has done a good job curating a few playlists that take advantage of this feature.
 Some other songs that we really noticed more spatially with are “The Man” by Taylor Swift (listen for the echo of bass and main vocals in center), “Swan Lake Suite” (for exceptional placement of sound all around you) and “We’re an American Band” by Grand Funk Railroad (for a wide range of instruments scattered in space).
 We’ll be diving more into Spatial Audio, Dolby Atmos and Lossless tracks within Apple Music soon.